This page outlines the council's budget and spending plans.

 As part of our budget setting process each service is required to develop a Budget Implementation Plan (BIP).
 These plans detail our spending for the year ahead showing what activities will be undertaken, anticipated pressures and savings to be delivered.

-The General Fund BIPs were approved at Full Council on Wednesday 6 March 2024.
+The General Fund BIPs were approved by Full Council on Wednesday 5 March 2025.

 Housing Revenue Account